silitics/meta-rugix/README.md

-# Yocto Meta Layer for Rugix
+# Rugix Yocto Layer(s)

+This repository provides Yocto layers for integrating Rugix Ctrl into a bespoke Linux distribution for your device.
+Rugix Ctrl provides powerful over-the-air update and state management capabilities, designed to simplify the development of embedded Linux devices.

 ## Layers

-- `meta-rugix`: Core Rugix layer for installing Rugix Ctrl and building Rugix bundles.
+- `meta-rugix-core`: Core layer for installing Rugix Ctrl and building Rugix update bundles.
-- `meta-rugix-rpi-tryboot`: Layer for Raspberry Pi.
+- `meta-rugix-rpi-tryboot`: BSP for building R